harilsatra/Clustering-Algorithms/README.txt

 	hadoop jar kmeans.jar Kmeans ~/input/cho.txt ~/output 5

-10) The jaccard index will be displayed on the console along with the following information for each cluster:
+10) The jaccard index will be desplayed on the console along with the following information for each cluster:

 	a.
-Cluster Id
+CLuster Id
 	b.
 Centroid for that Cluster Id
 	c.
 Genes that belong to that Cluster Id